christophergarthwood/appdevstig_docs/Template_011_ThreatAssessment.md

 If you do not secure the components’ configurations (see A05:2021-Security Misconfiguration).

-#### 2.7 [Identification and Authentication Failures - Cross-Site Scripting (XSS) / Cross Site Request Forgery (CSRF) / Server Side Request Forgery](https://owasp.org/Top10/A10_2021-Server-Side_Request_Forgery_%28SSRF%29) (APSC-DV-002490, APSC-DV-002500, APSC-DV-002530, APSC-DV-000060, APSC-DV-002210, APSC-DV-002930)
+#### 2.7 [Identification and Authentication Failures - Cross-Site Scripting (XSS) / Cross Site Request Forgery (CSRF) / Server-Side Request Forgery](https://owasp.org/Top10/A10_2021-Server-Side_Request_Forgery_%28SSRF%29) (APSC-DV-002490, APSC-DV-002500, APSC-DV-002530, APSC-DV-000060, APSC-DV-002210, APSC-DV-002930)

-Attacker sends text-based attack scripts that exploit the interpreter in the browser.
+Attackers send text-based attack scripts that exploit the interpreter in the browser.
 Almost any source of data can be an attack vector, including internal sources such as data from the database.

-Applications are vulnerable if they do not ensure that all user supplied input is properly escaped, or they do not verify it to be safe via input validation, before including that input in the output page.
+Applications are vulnerable if they do not ensure that all users supplied input properly escaped, or they do not verify it to be safe via input validation, before including that input in the output page.
 Without proper output escaping or validation, such input will be treated as active content in the browser.

-Attacker creates forged HTTP requests and tricks a victim into submitting them via image tags, XSS, or numerous other techniques.
+Attackers create forged HTTP requests and trick a victim into submitting them via image tags, XSS, or numerous other techniques.
 If the user is authenticated, the attack succeeds.

-CSRF takes advantage the fact that most web apps allow attackers to predict all the details of a particular action.
+CSRF takes advantage of the fact that most web apps allow attackers to predict all the details of a particular action.
 Because browsers send credentials like session cookies automatically, attackers can create malicious web pages which generate forged requests that are indistinguishable from legitimate ones.
-Detection of CSRF flaws is fairly easy via penetration testing or code analysis.
+Detection of CSRF flaws is easy via penetration testing or code analysis.

 Confirmation of the user's identity, authentication, and session management is critical to protect against authentication-related attacks.
 There may be authentication weaknesses if the application: